dflick-pivotal/sentimentr-release/README.md

 - Managed Service
 - User provided service

-# Tile for cf ops manager
+# How you get started with the sentimentr tile for cf ops manager

 - The tile and client app is available on google drive.
  1. Import the sentimentr.pivotal file in ops manager and hit deploy.